IVDC-Club-IIT-Indore/IITISoC-25-IVR04/README.md

 _**Mentor 1**:  SARANG JAGDISH
 _**Mentor 2**:  [@mentor2](https://github.com/mentor2)_

- Battery Pack Modeling using MATLAB Simulink:
+# Battery Thermal Management System using MATLAB/Simulink

- Project Overview:

-This project is focused on building a lithium-ion battery pack in MATLAB Simulink using the Simscape Battery Toolbox.
-The goal is to simulate a basic battery setup and observe heat generation during operation.
-This is part of an EV Battery Thermal Management System (BTMS) project.
+This project is about simulating a Battery Thermal Management System (BTMS) for lithium-ion battery pack using MATLAB Simulink.
+The model mainly uses a cooling plate with ON/OFF logic to manage battery temperature during operation.
+We used different modeling approaches and Simulink files to implement and test the system.

 Tools Used